China sanctions Britons over West's Xinjiang criticism - WTMJ

 Associated Press

-LONDON (AP) — China announced sanctions on several British politicians and organizations Friday after the U.K. joined the European Union and others in sanctioning Chinese officials accused of human rights abuses in the Xinjiang region.
-The move was the opening salvo in Beijing’s latest full-bore response to criticism and sanctions from the West.
+In the latest salvo in its full-bore response to Western criticism, China sanctioned four British institutions and nine individuals, including prominent lawmakers who have criticized the treatment of the Uyghur Muslim minority in Xinjiang.
+It said they would be barred from visiting Chinese territory and banned from having financial transactions with Chinese citizens and institutions.

-A statement from the Chinese Foreign Ministry said the censure imposed earlier this week by the EU, the U.S., Britain and Canada was based on “nothing but lies and disinformation, flagrantly breaches international law and basic norms governing international relations, grossly interferes in China’s internal affairs, and severely undermines China-U.K. relations.”
+The Chinese Foreign Ministry said the censure imposed earlier this week by the EU, the United States, Britain and Canada was based on “lies and disinformation, flagrantly breaches international law and basic norms governing international relations, grossly interferes in China’s internal affairs, and severely undermines China-U.K. relations.”

-China sanctioned four British institutions and nine individuals, including prominent lawmakers who have criticized the treatment of the Uyghur Muslim minority.
-It said sanctioned individuals and groups would be barred from visiting Chinese territory and banned from having financial transactions with Chinese citizens and institutions.

 “China does not stir up trouble, but China is not afraid when others do,” Yang Xiaoguang, China’s charge d’affaires in London, said at a news conference.